alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws_asr.md

 The Keyword Spotting and Automatic Speech Recognition example demonstrates how to run multiple models sequentially.

 A Keyword Spotting model is first run on the CPU.
-If a set keyword is detected on the remaining audio, then an Automatic Speech Recognition model is run on the *Ethos-U55*.
+If a set keyword is detected on the remaining audio, then an Automatic Speech Recognition model is run on the *Ethos-U* NPU.

 The tensor arena memory region is reused between models to optimize application memory footprint.